Incoming International, Visiting and Erasmus students with Disabilities

 Students from the UK (England, Scotland, and Wales) are not eligible for supports that may have been recommended in their Disability Student Allowance application in the UK.
 UK students with disabilities will be able to register for disability supports offered to all other registrants, but no funded supports on the DSA application will be discussed.
 Please make sure to review disability supports provided by Trinity and exam accommodations (e.g. human note takers are now replaced, wherever possible, by use of relevant assistive technology) when deciding on studying abroad.

 Northern Ireland Disabled Students' Allowances

 Northern Ireland Disabled Students' Allowances provide extra financial help over and above any reasonable adjustments made by a Higher Education Institution.
 Students should get a DSA needs assessment carried out by a DSA recommended provider in Northern Ireland and ensure this needs assessor makes themselves aware of the disability supports provided (e.g. human note takers are now replaced, wherever possible, by use of relevant assistive technology and the purchase of equipment supported via DS NI should be bought directly by the student and is not supported by Trinity DS).
 If a student requires one to one specialist supports it is advisable that this is organised by external providers.

 Services not funded by Trinity or external funding bodies

-Trinity funding does not cover expenditure for personal care, medical treatment/supplies or other supports required outside study/ course contact hours or the academic year, including those that can reasonably be expected to be provided by another agency such as the local health service where you are ordinarily resident.
-Please follow this link for further information on out of hours and non-academic personal care: https://www.tcd.ie/disability/services/out-of-hours.phpTravel costs to receive medical treatment are also the student’s responsibility.
+Trinity funding does not cover expenditure for personal care, medical treatment/supplies or other supports required outside study/course contact hours or the academic year, including those that can reasonably be expected to be provided by another agency such as the local health service where you are ordinarily resident.
+For further information on out of hours and non-academic personal care please click here.